mose/docker-elasticsearch/README.md

 This build also includes elasticsearch-HQ from http://www.elastichq.org/

 The version I need is 0.90.5 but it can be changed in the Dockerfile.
-It's used for dev that's why dat dir is contained.
+It's used for dev that's why data dir is contained.